devwdougherty/kafka-stream-spring-cloud-stream/README.md

 # Kafka Streams using Spring Cloud Stream (Microservices Example)

 The Kafka Infrastructure (broker and other dependencies) are being built with a Docker image from Confluent.
+External API used on project: https://domainsdb.info/ (request example: https://api.domainsdb.info/v1/domains/search?domain=facebook&zone=com).

 **Domain-crawler:** Producer (Kafka)